Ruricius: Marriage and children

 Ruricius married Hiberia, the daughter of an Arvernian senator Ommatius, a descendant of a Patrician who lived in the 4th century named Philagrius.
-It is noted that she participated in his conversion to religious life, and thus succession to the episcopal see of Limoges in about 485.
+It is noted that Hiberia participated in Ruricius' conversion to religious life, and thus succession to the episcopal see of Limoges in about 485.

 Though no direct evidence survives to say whether they had any daughters, it is known that Ruricius and Hiberia had five sons: Ommatius (eldest), Eparchius, Constantius, Leontius, and Aurelianus.
 Also, Ruricius had several grandchildren, and at least one great-grandchild.
 Nevertheless, it has been speculated that their daughter was the wife of Rusticus, archbishop of Lyon.

 Bishop

 During the late empire and after the Visigothic takeover of imperial Gaul, it was common for Gallo-Roman aristocrats to take refuge in church office, allowing not only retention of local influence, but also some personal security.
 Incidentally, Ruricius was appointed bishop of Limoges after the death of king Euric on December 28, 484.
 Euric was succeeded by his son, Alaric II.
 He reigned throughout Ruricius’ time as bishop, apparently making good use of, among other things, Ruricius' legal acumen, until Ruricius passed from the scene as stated before between late 506 and 510.
 Apart from his letters, Ruricius' only other known physical legacy is the monastery and church of Saint Augustine, which he built ca. 485.